esamattis/lean-redux/README.md

 ## Design goals

-- Simple things should be simple
 - Basic Redux state access and updating should be simple as it is with the component local state
   - No need to manually define action types, reducers or even actions creators
 - Redux state can be scoped to the components
   - Component cannot interfere with parts of the state that do not belong to it